SuperOfficeDocs/superoffice-docs/user-guide/en/user/MailLink/topics/buttons-in-the-e-mail-window.md

 ---
-uid: help-en-buttons-in-the-e-mail-window
+uid: help-en-buttons-in-the-email-window
-title: Buttons in the e-mail window
+title: Buttons in the email window
-description: Buttons in the e-mail window
+description: Buttons in the email window
 author: SuperOffice RnD
 so.date: 06.29.2022
 keywords: SuperOffice Mail Link